 Prior to Sirna, Mr. Robin spent 20 years at Berlex Laboratories, the U.S. pharmaceutical subsidiary of the German pharmaceutical firm Schering AG.
 From 1991 to 2001, he served as corporate vice president and general manager of their U.S. Therapeutics division and was responsible for the development of drugs, such as Betaseron® (Interferon beta-1b) for multiple sclerosis and Fludara® (fludarabine phosphate) for chronic lymphocytic leukemia, generating annual global sales in excess of $800 million.
 He also served as a member of the Executive Committee.
 Prior to that, he was vice president of Finance and Business Development and CFO of Berlex.
 Earlier in his career, Mr. Robin was a senior associate with Arthur Andersen and Co.

-Mr. Robin serves as a director of the Biotechnology Industry Organization, the world's largest biotechnology industry trade organization, and also serves as a director of BayBio, a non-profit trade association serving the Northern California life sciences community.
+Mr. Robin serves as a director of the Biotechnology Industry Organization, the world's largest biotechnology industry trade organization.

 Mr. Robin holds a B.S. in Accounting and Finance from Fairleigh Dickinson University in New Jersey and serves as a member of its Board of Trustees.Close Bio